tamersp25/docs/docs/engines/processing-modes/segment-processing/README.md

 ## Use Cases

-Message engines are currently the most commonly used engine mode due to the simplicity of how they process data.
+Segment engines are currently the most commonly used engine mode due to the simplicity of how they process data.
-For media files, message engines are often given a particular piece of a larger media file (i.e. a single frame of a video) and output results only for that single piece of data.
+For media files, segment engines are often given a particular piece of a larger media file (i.e. a single frame of a video) and output results only for that single piece of data.
-Because they do not store state, message engines can scale horizontally.
+Because they do not store state, segment engines can scale horizontally.

 They are often used in situations like: